top of page

 Although very uncommon, brain injury can sometimes lead to pupil dilation in cats.
 If your cat has recently experienced a fall from a large height, an injury from a vehicle, or a fight with a larger animal, brain injury could be the cause of this symptom.

-Seek Veterinary Care if Your Cat’s Eyes are Dilated
+Seek Veterinary Emergency Care if Your Cat’s Eyes are Dilated

 It’s important to note that serious causes of pupil dilation in cats are much less common than every day and moderate causes.
 Unless your cat is showing significant signs of illness or a major health problem, there is a stronger chance she is dealing with something from one of the first two lists above instead.
 Although you can certainly have your cat checked by the vet for her pupil dilation, do not worry too much unless she has other concerning symptoms.